Khudobin makes 49 saves as Stars beat Predators 2-0

 Pekka Rinne stopped 28 shots for the Predators, who have lost five straight.

-Khudobin posted his first shutout of the season and seventh of his career.
+Khudobin posted his first shutout this season and the seventh of his career.
 He was tested often, with his best save coming with six minutes remaining when he denied Ryan Johansen’s slap shot from the right side with Nashville on a power play.
 Khudobin also set a franchise record for saves in a shutout.

 Pitlick scored the first goal at 7:20 of the opening period.